openrewrite/rewrite-docs/docs/recipes/software/amazon/awssdk/v2migration/numbertoduration.md

 | `String` | methodPattern | A [method pattern](/reference/method-patterns) that is used to find matching method invocations. | `com.amazonaws.ClientConfiguration setRequestTimeout(int)` |
 | `TimeUnit` | timeUnit | *Optional*.
 The TimeUnit enum value to convert.
 Defaults to `MILLISECONDS`. | `MILLISECONDS` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.NumberToDurationExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---